syssecfsu/witty-docs/content/docs/install.md

 title: Installation
 weight: 1
 ---
-## Installation
+# Installation

-WiTTY runs on Linux (ARM and x86), macOS, and WSl (Windows subsystem for Linux, basically Linux).
+WiTTY runs on Linux (ARM and x86), macOS, and WSL2 (Windows subsystem for Linux, basically Linux).
 You can install from the pre-built binary or from the source code.

 {{< tabs "install_method" >}}